XamarinUniversity/build2018-labs/lab2/README.md

 }
 ```

-3. Try running the app now - you should see data again, however inserting new records won't work yet because we aren't pushing our local changes back to Azure.
+3. Try running the app now - you should see data again, however inserting new records won't work yet because the app isn't pushing the local changes back to Azure.

 ### Add support to push local changes to Azure